-The following are courses offered for Spring & Fall 2017.
+The following are courses offered in 2017 by semester.
 To register for classes, visit InsideND.

 Spring 2017 Courses